Introduction

 Hyperelastic constitutive models

-Hyperelastic constitutive models are completely defined by a Helmholtz free energy density function of the deformation gradient.
+Hyperelastic solid constitutive models are defined by a Helmholtz free energy density function of the deformation gradient.

 Satisfying the second law of thermodynamics (here, equivalent to extremized or zero dissipation) yields a relation for the stress.

-Consequently, the tangent stiffness associated with the first Piola-Kirchhoff stress is symmetric for hyperelastic constitutive models.
+Consequently, the tangent stiffness associated with the first Piola-Kirchhoff stress is symmetric for these constitutive models.

 - Arruda-Boyce model